team-fluxion/live-pages/README.md

 A web container for config-driven modern websites.

 > **PS:** Tested on Node version 12.22.9 and older, and may not work with newer versions.
+If you face error with peer dependencies while running an `npm install`, try running `npm install --save --legacy-peer-deps` instead.

 ## Background